 Allah's Apostle (p.b.u.h) said, "Keys of the unseen knowledge are five which nobody knows but Allah . . . nobody knows what will happen tomorrow; nobody knows what is in the womb; nobody knows what he will gain tomorrow; nobody knows at what place he will die; and nobody knows when it will rain."

 Narrated Abdullah bin Amr bin Al As:

 I heard Allah's Apostle saying, "Allah does not take away the knowledge, by taking it away from (the hearts of) the people, but takes it away by the death of the religious learned men till when none of the (religious learned men) remains, people will take as their leaders ignorant persons who when consulted will give their verdict without knowledge.
 So they will go astray and will lead the people astray."

-The Prophet, in what he asked his followers to do and believe, borrowed heavenly from the Torah, and from rituals of the pagan Arabs which he Islamisized; but imitation had its limits.
+In what he asked his followers to do and believe, Muhammad borrowed heavily from the Torah and rituals of the pagan Arabs, which he Islamisized—but imitation has its limits!